mjuniper/ambitious-arcgis-app-2018/workshop/5-maps.md

 - run `ember s`

-- in app/templates/items.hbs pass the items to the map component by updati the `extents-map` invocation to:
+- in app/templates/items.hbs pass the items to the map component by updating the `extents-map` invocation to:
 `{{extents-map items=model.results}}`

 - in app/components/extents-map.js add these `import` statements